-The reverse side of the $10 Indian Gold Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
+The reverse side of the Indian Head Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
 “E PLURIBUS UNUM” is inscribed to the right of the eagle's head and “IN GOD WE TRUST” appears to the left of the eagle's breast (from 1908 on).
-The image above shows a coin from 1932 that has the motto on its reverse.
-Click here to see the reverse of a 1907 coin without motto.
-The coin's denomination (“TEN DOLLARS”) and “UNITED STATES OF AMERICA” is inscribed along the lower and upper edge of the coin.
-Indian Gold Eagles that were minted in San Francisco (mint mark: S) or Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
-However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.
+The image near the top of the page shows a coin from 1932 that has the motto on its reverse.

-A unique feature of $10 Indian Gold Eagles is the coin's edge which features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.
+The coin edge of the $10 Indian Gold Eagle is unique in that it features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.

-The motto “IN GOD WE TRUST” was added to the reverse side of the coin in 1908.
-The $10 Indian Gold Eagle coins therefore exist with (1908 - 1933) and without motto (1907 - 1908).
-The picture of the coin on the left shows one of those early coins that don't contain the motto on their reverse side yet.
+The motto "IN GOD WE TRUST" was added to the design of the reverse side of the coin in 1908.
+The Indian Gold Eagle therefore exists both with (1908 - 1933) and without motto (1907 - 1908).
+The coin image slightly above to the left shows one of those early coins without motto.

-Even though production of the $10 Indian Gold Eagles lasted from 1907 to 1933, not all mint facilities produced them in every year and certain years saw no production at all.
+Even though production of the Indian Eagle coin lasted from 1907 to 1933, not all mint facilities were involved in every year and certain years saw no production at all.

-Proof coins were only minted in Philadelphia and are even rarer to find if at all possible.
+Proof issues of the Indian Head version of the $10 Eagle were only minted in Philadelphia and are even rarer to find if at all possible.
 Proofs were only minted in certain years and mintage numbers varied from a minimum of 50 to a maximum of 204 coins.